getbraincloud/braincloud-docs/docs/api/2_capi/identity/detach.md

 --------- | -----------
 externalId | User ID
 authenticationType | Type of authentication.
-Full list of types can be found [here](/api/appendix/authtypes). confirmAnonymous | If false will generate an error when downgrading to anonymous (null is false)
+Full list of types can be found [here](/api/appendix/authtypes). continueAnon | If false will generate an error when downgrading to anonymous (null is false)

 ## Usage